Morra (game): Odds and evens

-In this two-player version one person is designated the "odds" player while the other is labeled "evens".
+In this two-player version, one person is designated the "odds" player while the other is labeled "evens".
 Players hold one hand out in front of them and count together to three (sometimes chanting "Once, twice, thrice, shoot!" or "One, two, three, shoot!").
 On "shoot", both players hold out either one or two fingers.
 If the sum of fingers shown by both players is an even number (i.e. two or four) then the "evens" player wins; otherwise the "odds" player is the winner.
 Since there are two possible ways to add up to three, both players have an equal chance of winning.

-In New York City and Long Island in the 1950s, the game was called "choosies", and would be invoked to resolve a playground dispute by one antagonist saying, "let's shoot for it".
+In New York City and Long Island in the 1950s, the game was called "chooses", and would be invoked to resolve a playground dispute by one antagonist saying, "let's shoot for it".
 In Boston at about the same time, the term in use was "bucking up".
-In US Coast Guard wardrooms (officer's mess), players "shake out".
+In US Coast Guard wardrooms (officers' mess), players "shake out".
 It has also been referred to as "odds-on poke".

 More fingers

 One variant of the game is to allow players to hold out any number of fingers, with the winner still based on whether the resulting sum is odd or even.
 For example, if there are two players and they each throw out five fingers, the resulting summation is even, so the "evens" player is the winner.
 Note, since only the parity of the sum matters, there is no functional difference between using only 2 or 4 fingers, etc.

-However, if the numbers of fingers which each player may use is an odd number, and if the players pick their numbers uniformly at random from all possibilities, then the probabilities of the pairings being odd or even are not equal and the "evens" player will have a slight advantage.
-As an example, if players may use up to three fingers (and must choose 1, 2, or 3 with equal probability), then there are 5 ways to make an even pairing (1–1, 1–3, 3–1, 2–2, 3–3) but only 4 ways for an odd pairing (1–2, 2–1, 2–3, 3–2).
-With an odd number of permitted fingers, the "evens" player will have a slight advantage as there will always be one more way to make an even number, except in the extreme case of one finger each where the "evens" player cannot lose.